IMF talks resume in Ukraine as Soros urges bigger aid package

 The International Monetary Fund's existing package is worth

-$17 billion (11 billion pounds).
-But Kiev, overseeing an economy already pushed close to bankruptcy by a pro-Russian separatist war in the east and now facing huge debt repayments, is anxious for the programme to be expanded.
+$17 billion.
+But Kiev, overseeing an economy already pushed close to bankruptcy by a pro-Russian separatist war in the east and now facing huge debt repayments, is anxious for the program to be expanded.

-Ukraine hustled through an austerity budget in late December, required for the next disbursement of IMF cash under a programme that has so far paid out $4.6 billion in two tranches.
+Ukraine hustled through an austerity budget in late December, required for the next disbursement of IMF cash under a program that has so far paid out $4.6 billion in two tranches.

 At the time, central bank head Valeria Gontareva said Kiev expected the IMF to release two additional slices of credit before year-end, plus a fifth tranche following the January visit.